-He Proceedings, of the present P-t of I-d, having become Matter of Astonishment and Surprise to both these Nations; and being every Way Extraordinary, not only, on Account of their Immediate Conduct, but likewise of their Future probable Consequences; I don't know, how I can do either a more Acceptable, or Useful Service, to my Country; than by a Faithful Relation of those Facts, in the Order and Manner they were Transacted.
+of I-d, having become Matter of Astonishment and Surprise to both these Nations; and being every Way Extraordinary, not only, on Account of their Immediate Conduct, but likewise of their Future probable Consequences; I don't know, how I can do either a more Acceptable, or Useful Service to my Country, than by a Faithful Relation of those Facts, in the Order and Manner they were transacted.

-The Advantages I propose from this Relation
+The Advantages I propose from this Relation are

-are these Two;
+these Two:

-First, That they, who from their mistaken Opinions of Men, have been drawn into wrong Measures, may make hast to forsake those Paths, and renounce those Councils, that have led 'em into Evil; if it appear upon a Rational and Fair Disquisition quisition, and by placing those Proceedings in a true Light, that those Measures were not only inconsistent with Justice, and the Discharge of a good Conscience, but likewise highly Injurious to their Country, whose Welfare they profess'd to promote by 'em.
+First, That they, who, from their mistaken Opinions of Men, have been drawn into wrong Measures, may make Haste to forsake those Paths, and renounce those Councils, that have led 'em into Evil; if it appear upon a Rational and Fair Disquisition, and by placing those Proceedings in a true Light, that those Measures were not only inconsistent with Justice, and the Discharge of a good Conscience, but likewise highly Injurious to their Country, whose Welfare they profess'd to promote by 'em.

-Secondly, That they, who gave their Voices for such Persons, as have abus'd and betray d their Trust, and acted in direct Contradiction to it, may never more be induc'd, by any Perswasion or plausible Pretext whatsoever, to put it in their Power a second Time, to Oppress Loyalty and Innocence; and make such Bold Steps to the Destruction of their Liberties, and the Overturning the Constitution in Church and State; as cannot be paralell d in History since the Consusions of Forty One; and even Exceed the first Steps to Rebellion that were taken then.
+Secondly, That they, who gave their Voices for fuch Persons, as have abus'd and betray'd their Trust, and acted in direct Contradiction to it, may never more be induc'd, by any Perswasion or plausible Pretext whatsoever, to put it in their Power a second Time, to Oppress Loyalty and Innocence; and make such Bold Steps to the Destruction of their Liberties, and the Overturning the Constitution in Church and State, as cannot be paralell'd in History since the Consustant of Forty-one; and even exceeds the first Steps to the Rebellion that were taken then.

-There are some Persons whom, I have little Hopes of Reforming by this Relation: I mean those, who, tho given to change, are yet steadily and obstinately Evil: Upon whom Conviction never yet had, nor I fear ever will have, any other Esset, than to aggravate their Guilt, and render them every Way Inexcusable; who being convinc'd against their Principles, their Inclinations and their Interest, continue in their Course, return to their Vomit, and retain their Errours: agreeably to that Excellent Observation of our Great English Genius.
+There are some Persons whom I have little Hopes of Reforming by this Relation: I mean those, who, tho' given to change, are yet steadily and obstinately Evil: Upon whom Conviction never yet had, nor I fear ever will have, any other Effect, than to aggravate their Guilt, and render them every way Inexcusable; who being convinc'd against their Principles, their Inclinations and their Interest, continue in their Course, return to their Vomit, and retain their our Great English Genius.